Magnetoelastic signatures of the conical state and charge density waves in antiferromagnetic FeGe

 where $g_{m}$ and $g_{c}$ denote bilinear coupling constants between strain and the magnetic or CDW order-parameter fluctuations, respectively.
-This result can be also derived as Gaussian integration over the auxiliary fields and represents the leading-order self-energy correction generated by bilinear strain-order-parameter coupling (see Appendix~\ref{sec:appGL}).
+This result can also be derived by Gaussian integration over the auxiliary fields and represents the leading-order self-energy correction generated by bilinear strain-order-parameter coupling (see SM, Sec.
+III~\cite{SM}).
 In the long-wavelength limit, the relative sound-velocity change is therefore determined by the real part of the static self-energy, Eq.~\eqref{eq:dv/v}.
-In the following, rather than pursuing a fully microscopic evaluation, we introduce phenomenological forms of the susceptibilities suitable for describing the experimental data.

-Susceptibility can be computed using standard many-body procedures~\cite{maha.13}: one first evaluates the Matsubara polarization bubbles, then computes the interacting susceptibilities within the random-phase approximation and finally obtains the phonon self-energy.
-Well-known forms for the resulting effective susceptibilities for the CDW and (transverse) magnetic channels are (see Appendix~\ref{sec:appRPA}):

-These expressions provide a natural starting point for constructing phenomenological fitting forms for the sound-velocity renormalization.
-According to Eq.~\eqref{eq:dv/v}, the relevant quantity is the real part of the phonon self-energy taken in the limit $q\rightarrow0$ and $\Omega_n\rightarrow0$.
-Since the order of limits may not commute, one should first take the long-wavelength limit $q\to0$ along the acoustic branch ($\omega\sim vq$) before sending $\Omega_n\to0$, corresponding to the experimental ultrasound condition.
-Formally, the resulting static self-energy can be written as
+In the following, rather than pursuing a direct microscopic computation, we parameterize many-body susceptibilities to describe the experimental data.
+Susceptibilities can be computed using standard many-body procedures~\cite{maha.13} as demonstrated in the SM~\cite{SM}.
+Their expressions provide a natural starting point for constructing a fit model for the sound-velocity renormalization, according to Eq.~\eqref{eq:dv/v} with a proper consideration of low frequency and momenta limits~\footnote{The relevant quantity is the real part of the phonon self-energy taken in the limit $q\rightarrow0$ and $\Omega_n\rightarrow0$.
+Since the order of limits may not commute, one should first take the long-wavelength limit $q\to0$ along the acoustic branch ($\omega\sim vq$) before sending $\Omega_n\to0$, corresponding to the experimental ultrasound condition.}.
+Formally, the resulting static self-energy reads:

 The magnetic contribution corresponds to a damped resonance originating from hybridization between acoustic phonons and transverse spin-wave modes.
-The CDW channel near a second-order instability, yielding a Lorentzian-like temperature dependence.
-The relative sound-velocity change is therefore governed by the real part of the fluctuation-induced phonon self-energy, providing a direct microscopic motivation for the phenomenological fitting expressions used below.
-According to Eq.~\eqref{eq:dv/v}, the relative sound-velocity change can be decomposed into contributions from a smooth lattice background, magnetic fluctuations, and CDW fluctuations,

-In addition to fluctuation-induced effects, the sound velocity exhibits a smooth temperature dependence arising from lattice anharmonicity and thermal expansion modeled phenomenologically as:
+The CDW channel describes a second-order instability, yielding a Lorentzian-like temperature dependence.
+In addition to fluctuation-induced effects, the sound velocity exhibits a smooth temperature dependence arising from lattice anharmonicity and thermal expansion.
+According to Eq.~\eqref{eq:dv/v}, the relative sound-velocity change can be decomposed as follows: